Worldwide Locations:

 What documents are required to register a company in Egypt?

-• 2- Proof of residence
+• II- Proof of residence

-• 3- Articles of Association
+• III- The Articles of Association and other incorporation documents

 Can foreigners have full ownership of a company in Egypt?